SixArm/rust-101/topics/crates/sqlx-crate-for-sql-databases.md

 To use the sqlx crate in your Rust project, you'll need to add it as a dependency in your Cargo.toml file.
 Once you've done that, you can start using its functions and macros to interact with your database.

+Overall, the `sqlx` crate provides a convenient and efficient way to interact with databases in Rust, making it easy to execute SQL queries, manage transactions, and convert database results into Rust types.
+It is a popular choice for Rust developers who need to work with databases, and it supports a wide range of database backends, making it suitable for many different uses.

+## sqlx query execution

-Query Execution: The `sqlx` crate provides a range of functions and macros for executing SQL queries and processing the results.
+The `sqlx` crate provides a range of functions and macros for executing SQL queries and processing the results.
 For example, the `query` macro can be used to execute a parameterized SQL query and return the results as a vector of rows:

 ```rust
 use sqlx::{postgres::PgPool, Row};